mojzis/data-o-klimatu/README.md

 - about page
 - link to github for notebook
 - some kind of styling ?
+- store html with results from nbconvert in git lfs

 ## publishing notebooks
 jupyter nbconvert --template=basic --to=html --output-dir=work  notebooks/tropic_days.ipynb